akka/akka-http/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 ## singleWebSocketRequest

-`singleWebSocketRequest` takes a `WebSocketRequest` and a flow it will connect to the source and sink of the WebSocket connection.
+`singleWebSocketRequest` takes a @unidoc[WebSocketRequest] and a flow it will connect to the source and sink of the WebSocket connection.
 It will trigger the request right away and returns a tuple containing the
 @scala[`Future[WebSocketUpgradeResponse]`]@java[`CompletionStage<WebSocketUpgradeResponse>`] and the materialized value from the flow passed to the method.